-If you like a healthy lifestyle and enjoy your fitness time each day, then you probably want to keep that energy and stamina fully charged even when you travel.
+If you like a healthy lifestyle and enjoy your fitness each day, you probably want to keep that energy and stamina fully charged even when you travel.
 But it can be tricky.
 There are many temptations to be sedentary, to overeat, to stray from your fitness goals.
 This doesn’t have to be the case.

 Fitness is about focus and vigilance, primarily when you work out alone.
 This is increased by a factor of ten when deciding whether or not to stay fit on vacation.
 You have to make the conscious choice and stick to your ritual if it matters to you, and you don’t want your trip to undo everything you have accomplished so far.

 We recognize there are things you have at home that aren’t provided in some destinations.
 Gym equipment can be scarce, your best ninja blender is still on the counter, and you might not know the best way to stay fit in an environment that is vastly different from your usual space.
 That is all ok.
 We will help you fill in the gaps.

 There are several avenues to explore when trying to figure out how to stay fit and healthy in a place that makes you want to lay in a hammock and take a nap all day.
 One way to stay fit is with the right foods.
 Another, if there is a pool, swim as much as you can.
 And if on the beach, take a nice run.
 Running in the sand will get your heart pumping.

 Here are a few more tips to stay fit that we think will help you stay fit on vacation, stay fit during the holidays, or whenever you are outside your usual fitness bubble: